 On September 30, 2017 and December 31, 2016, our available borrowing capacity under the Credit Agreement is \$2,416 and \$0, respectively.
 The weighted average interest rate for the period of May 10, 2017 through September 30, 2017 was 5.66%.
 We borrowed \$45,099 and repaid \$41,483 on the Credit Agreement during the period of May 10, 2017 through September 30, 2017, leaving an outstanding balance on the Credit Agreement of \$3,616 and \$0 at September 30, 2017 and December 31, 2016, respectively.
+The debt issuance costs for the MidCap Revolver are \$484.
+The un-amortized debt issuance costs for the MidCap Revolver as of September 30, 2017 are \$424.

 On September 20, 2017, we received a written notice of default, dated September 20, 2017 (the "Notice of Default"), from MidCap Funding X Trust (the "Agent"), asserting that events of default had occurred with respect to the Credit Agreement.
-The Agent alleges in the Notice of Default that, as a result of the Company's recent acquisition of GeoTraq, and the issuance of promissory notes to the stockholders of GeoTraq in connection with such acquisition, the Borrowers have failed to comply with certain terms of the Loan Agreement, and that such failure constitutes one or more Events of Default under the Loan Agreement.
-Specifically, the Notice of Default states that as a result of the acquisition and related issuance of promissory notes, the Borrowers have failed to comply with (i) a covenant not to incur additional indebtedness other than Permitted Debt (as defined in the Loan Agreement), without the Agent's prior written consent, and a covenant not to make acquisitions or investments other than Permitted Acquisitions or Permitted Investments (as defined in the Credit Agreement).
+The Agent alleges in the Notice of Default that, because of the Company's recent acquisition of GeoTraq, and the issuance of promissory notes to the stockholders of GeoTraq in connection with such acquisition, the Borrowers have failed to comply with certain terms of the Loan Agreement, and that such failure constitutes one or more Events of Default under the Loan Agreement.
+Specifically, the Notice of Default states that because of the acquisition and related issuance of promissory notes, the Borrowers have failed to comply with (i) a covenant not to incur additional indebtedness other than Permitted Debt (as defined in the Loan Agreement), without the Agent's prior written consent, and a covenant not to make acquisitions or investments other than Permitted Acquisitions or Permitted Investments (as defined in the Credit Agreement).
 The Notice of Default also states that the Borrowers' failure to pledge the stock in GeoTraq as collateral under the Credit Agreement and to make GeoTraq a "Borrower "under the Credit Agreement will become an Event of Default if not cured within the applicable cure period.
-The Agent has reserved the right to avail itself of any other rights and remedies available to it at law or by contract, including the right to (a) withhold funding, increase reserves and suspend making further advances under the Credit Agreement, (b) declare all principal, interest and other sums owing in connection with the Credit Agreement immediately due and payable in full, (c) charge the Default Rate on amounts outstanding under the Credit Agreement, of the Agent has not declared the amounts outstanding under the Credit Agreement to be immediately due and payable but has imposed the default rate of interest, which is 5% in excess of the rates otherwise payable u
+The Agent has reserved the right to avail itself of any other rights and remedies available to it at law or by contract, including the right to (a) withhold funding, increase reserves and suspend making further advances under the Credit Agreement, (b) declare all principal, interest and other sums owing in connection with the Credit Agreement immediately due and payable in full, (c) charge the Default Rate on amounts outstanding under the Credit Agreement, and/or (d) exercise one or more rights and remedies with respect to any and all collateral securing the Credit Agreement.
+The Agent has not declared the amounts outstanding under the Credit Agreement, of Default and payable

-The Company strongly disagrees with the Lenders that any Event of Default has occurred and is reserving all of its options with respect to the Credit Agreement.
+The Company strongly disagrees with the Lenders that any Event of Default has occurred and is reserving all its options with respect to the Credit Agreement.
 The Company and the Agent are in active discussions for forbearance and resolution of the default, however there can be no assurance the Company and the Agent will be able to agree on terms of the forbearance.
 The Company is classifying the Mid-Cap Revolver as a current liability until forbearance and resolution of the default is cured.